Parker-Isaacson/Render.md/README.md

 - Blockqutoes \> must start the line, a depth of 1 block quotes is the limit.
 - Lists must start the line, by default, to have nested lists 2 spaces are needed, this can be changed by adjusting `Tab Width`.
   - Indent Mode may be added later, but for now just use spaces and adjust your editors settings.
-- Ordered lists must go in ascending order, and use integer values only.
 - Horizontal Rules must start the line and be the only elemet on a line.
 - Links and Images must be padded with at least 1 space around them.
 - A single blank line will insert a `<br>`, see example 1.
 If there is no blank line text will be placed in the same `<p>` tag.